ExtraSlowCode/ClimateStation/README.md

 <sup>11</sup>https://micropython.org/download/RPI_PICO/

-*Further credits have been linked in the code comments*
+*Further credits have been linked in the code comments.*